jrshittu/chatty/README.md

 ```

 ## Styling With CSS <a name="style"></a>
-Now, let's style our chat ui by floating the response the left and the prompt to the right hand side.
+Now, let's style our chatui by floating the response the left and the prompt to the right hand side.

 **Step 1**: Create a CSS file with the same title as the python file and save it in the same directory.
 ```css
 .mistral_mssg td {